gechiru/RNPRF-RNDFF-RNPMF/README.md

 If you find this code useful for your research, consider citing:

 [1] Chiru Ge, Qian Du, Weiwei Sun, Keyan Wang, Jiaojiao Li, and Yunsong Li.
-Hyperspectral and LiDAR Data Fusion Classiﬁcation Using Residual Network-based Deep Feature Fusion and Probability Fusion, IEEE Transactions on Geoscience and Remote Sensing, September 2019.
+"Deep Residual Network-based Fusion Framework for Hyperspectral and LiDAR Data," IEEE Transactions on Geoscience and Remote Sensing, September 2019.

 [2] Z. Zhong, J. Li, Z. Luo, and M. Chapman, "Spectral–Spatial Residual Network for Hyperspectral Image Classification: A 3-D Deep Learning Framework," IEEE Transactions on Geoscience and Remote Sensing, vol. 56, no. 2, pp. 847-858, 2018.